-- 5.1.1 The relevant statutory Local Development Plan (LDP) covering the Site comprises - > The Highland Wide Local Development Plan (HwLDP) (2012); - > The Inner Moray Firth Local Development Plan 2 (IMFLDP2) (2024). - 5.1.2 The IMFLDP2 focuses largely on regional and settlement strategies and specific site allocations, rather than planning policies of relevance for the Proposed Development.
+- 5.1.1 The other elements of the statutory Development Plan covering the site comprise: - The Highland Wide Local Development Plan (HwLDP) (2012); - The Inner Moray Firth Local Development Plan 2 (IMFLDP2) (2024). - 5.1.2 The IMFLDP2 focuses largely on regional and settlement strategies and specific site allocations, rather than planning policies of relevance for the Proposed Development.